AlbertoV5/DxTracker-Reaper/README.md

 ## Description

-The script combines Reaper and Resemblyzer into a simple tool for identifying speakers in an audio track and creates a new project with the speakers/Dx separated by tracks.
+The script combines Reaper and Resemblyzer into a simple tool for identifying speakers in an audio track and creates a new project with the speakers/Dialogue separated by tracks.
 It does it by getting the "Embeddings of the Utterance" (EU) of each Speaker Sample and a set of EU frames for the guide track, then it compares all the Speaker's EU with each frame using scalar product in a mutually exclusive way.

-- Recommended duration for Speaker Sample is 5 to 30 seconds.
+- Recommended duration for Speaker/Dialogue Sample is 5 to 30 seconds.
 - Supports .wav in 16, 24 bits with any common sample rate, mono and stereo.
 - Stores the Utterance Frames (EUF) of the guide track as .npy so you can run multiple threshold/Speaker Samples iterations without restarting the whole process.